LukasB97/ORCA/README.md

         Must have at most one decimal place to match the exported GraphicEQ gains.
         weighting_fun: function that applies weighting based on smoothing factor and frequency

+Wavelet's fixed GraphicEQ frequency layout lives in its own module:

+        from orca.Wavelet import config as wavelet_config

+        eq_config = wavelet_config()

 ## Development

 Run the complete test suite from the repository root with:

         python -m unittest discover -v

+Install the development dependencies and run the strict type check with:

+        pip install -e ".[dev]"
+        python -m mypy

 ## The Algorithm